ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr9/black_reconstruction.md

 ## Summary and Key Points
 - Theory: Black slaves escaped the South to the North because they did not want to work anymore.
   - Arising contradiction: Black slaves were better off in plantations than following a Northern army around, fugitives were ill-treated in the North.
-- Thesis: Instead, *Black slaves objected not to work itself but the **conditions** of work.*
+- Alternate theory: Instead, *Black slaves objected not to work itself but the **conditions** of work.*
   - They were willing to work the same plantation work for the North, but when principles of honesty in treatment and education were fulfilled.
-  - Wanted to see the toils of their own work.
+  - Wanted to see the toils of their own work; when this was respected Black slaves were incredibly productive.
 - Timeline:
   - Beginnings of the Civil War.
 The Northern army initially *does not aim to fight against slavery*.
   - Fugitive slaves begin approaching Northern troops in large numbers.
 Some officials in the Northern arm see labor potential and set them to work.
     - Slaves are still often ill-treated.
   - More fugitive slaves continue to arrive.
 As the white Northern soldier grew tired, the fugitive slave became a military laborer.
-  - From slavery-passive to employing fugitive slaves in the army, the North's transition
+  - The North found that fugitives were very productive when given their own land and some level of freedom.
+    - Several 'experiments' that used this were successful.
+- Thesis: The North was not abolitionist, but given the black slave's objection not to work itself but tyrannical *conditions* of work, the black slave became valuable assets that strengthened the North and weakened the South.
+This reframed the war from unity around slavery, something neither side had anticipated.

 ## Introduction
 *Page 2*